 Deposits caused by dust or residues from polishing & cleaning agents

 The most common problem is that a gong mallet or gong rub attracts dirt, such as dust or residue from cleaning agents that are still on the gong.
-Residues of polishing agents or soap in particular cause the areas to become hard - and this of course has a direct effect on the sound you want to produce on your gong with this mallet or gong reamer.
-Heavily hardened rubber balls almost look as if they have been dipped in silicone.
+In particular, residues of polishing agents or soap cause the mallet surface to harden - and this of course has a direct effect on the sound you want to produce on your gong with this mallet or gong reamer.
+Heavily hardened rubber mallets almost look as if they have been dipped in silicone.

 In very rare cases, a speck of dust from grinding the rubber ball may remain on the surface of the mallet head and cause an unwanted noise when playing your gong.

 Unfortunately, a hardened layer on a gong mallet or reamer only becomes noticeable after one or two years.
-Usually it is then too late to reverse the whole thing.
+It is then usually too late to undo the whole thing.
 However, we have put together a few simple tips for you to prevent this from happening in the first place.

 How to care for your gong mallets and mallets properly